 What do I do if my duct requirements are longer than the Wine Guardian recommendation?

 The general length of flexible ductwork should be no more than 25′.
+However, you can use our basic ductwork calculator to get a good idea whether a specific cooling unit will work in your application.
 If your cellar design requires longer runs it is recommended that you use rigid ductwork and a booster fan.
 Booster fans can be purchased from big box stores and any HVAC / hardware stores.
 They are designed to “boost” the air flow through ductwork with long runs, twists and turns.

 Can I install the remote interface controller outside of the room cellar/room?